dfreilich/summaries/CleanCoder.md

 At the same time, TDD isn't perfect – **you can still write bad code, even if you write your tests first.
 Indeed, you can write bad tests.**
 ## Chapter 6: Practicing
+Doing anything quickly requires practice.
+Making decisions quickly means being able to recognize a vast number of situations and problems, and simply know what to do to address them.

+Coding Dojo's, or *kata*'s, are useful to practice.
+There are a number of them that are nice to practice.
+A kata is a precise set of choreographed keystrokes that simulate solving a programming problem.
+You aren't solving it, because you know the solution

 ## Chapter 7: Acceptance Testing